DougHennig/DeployFox/Doc/Documentation.md

 Executes a PRG.
 The settings are the path for the PRG file and any parameters to pass to it.
 Put quotes around any string parameters.

 ### RunEXE
 Executes an EXE.
-The settings are the path for the PRG file, any parameters to pass to it, and the window mode (Normal, Hidden, Minimized, or Maximized).
+The settings are the path for the PRG file, any parameters to pass to it, the window mode (Normal, Hidden, Minimized, or Maximized), and whether to wait until the EXE is done executing before continuing.
 Put quotes around any parameters containing spaces or other illegal command line characters.

 ### RunBAT
 Executes a Window batch (BAT) file.
 The settings are the path for the BAT file.

 ### ExecutePSScript
 Executes a PowerShell script (PS1) file.
-The settings are the path for the PS1 file.
+The settings are the path for the PS1 file and whether to wait until the script is done executing before continuing.

 ### ExecuteScript
 Executes VFP code.
 The settings are the code to execute.